CongducPham/LowCostLoRaGw/Arduino/README.md

 	#endif

 Although 900MHz band is supported (mostly for the US ISM band) by using `CH_05_900` as default channel, the library does not implement the frequency hopping mechanism nor the limited dwell time (e.g. 400ms per transmission).
 It is up to the programmer to ensure, by using appropriate LoRa settings and message size, that the 400ms limit is satisfied.
 Therefore, for the moment, `FCC_US_REGULATION` is not implemented.

+Finally, if you need to set up a particular frequency that may be not listed in the default frequency list, just modify the `MY_FREQUENCY` definition as shown below:

+	//uncomment to use a customized frequency.
+TTN plan includes 868.1/868.3/868.5/867.1/867.3/867.5/867.7/867.9 for LoRa
+	#define MY_FREQUENCY 868.1

 Adapting frequency for your country
 -----------------------------------